MP for West Suffolk

 Shadow Secretary of State for Justice

-Nick Timothy is a Conservative MP for West Suffolk, first elected in 2024.
-He currently serves as Shadow Secretary of State for Justice, a role he has held since January 2026, after previously serving as an Opposition Assistant Whip and as a member of the Employment Rights Bill committee.
+Nick Timothy is a Conservative MP for West Suffolk, elected in 2024.
+He has served as an Opposition Assistant Whip and sat on the Employment Rights Bill committee, and he has been the Shadow Secretary of State for Justice since 15 January 2026.

-Timothy has 11 declared financial interests.
-These include donations and other support for activities as an MP, gifts and hospitality from UK sources, miscellaneous entries, and employment earnings including ongoing paid employment.
+He has 17 declared financial interests, including 9 entries for donations and other support to his MP activities, 4 gifts/benefits and hospitality from UK sources, 2 miscellaneous entries, and 2 entries under employment and earnings (one standard, one ongoing paid employment).

 Generated 21 February 2026